AmarooHQ/whitepaper/10-Ultra-Terminum/40-nutin/20-pow-reflection.md

 For the purposes of our hypothetical construction, let's say that the Bitcoin chain and Ethereum chain do *equal work over equal time*.
 That is: the work required to mine 1 Bitcoin block, which happens approx every 10 minutes, is equal to the work done on the Ethereum chain over the same time period (10 minutes), which is approximately 40 Ethereum blocks (with a target time of 15 seconds).
 So: 1 Bitcoin confirmation is worth approx 40 Ethereum confirmations. *For the sake of this construction, we'll also presume this relationship doesn't change over time*.
 Our constant of conversion is thus: `40` and the unit is `EthBlocks / BtcBlock`.

-NB: we're not that concerned with whether this is a reasonable assumption or not, we just need a way to convert the work done on each chain into the same units.
+NB: we're not that concerned with whether this is a reasonable assumption or not; right now, we just need a way to convert the work done on each chain into the same units.
 (Some methods for doing this will be discussed later.)

 Currently, the Bitcoin network chooses the "heaviest" (most worked) chain as its common history.
 Bitcoin calculates the "weight" of blocks (i.e., how much work went in to them) via an estimation of how many hashes were required -- measured in `double SHA256 hashes`.
 Let's normalize this number so that we're working in terms of `BtcBlocks` instead of `double SHA256 hashes`; that's pretty easy, since each block is worth `1 BtcBlock` by definition.
 Now, we can also measure the work in `EthBlocks`, too (that being: `40 EthBlocks`).